oblinger/HookAnchorApp/logs/IdeasAll/Ideas Social/Forum/Forum.md

 - What we observe
 ### KEY POINTS
 - VALUE PROPOSITION
-	- Provide society with a validated overview of what it thinks.
+	- SUMMARY - Provide a demonstrably - unbiased view of what society believes.
-	- Provide best feedback/criticism of those thoughts.
+	- ANSWER - Quickly see what informed, open peers believe about an issue.
+	- FACT CHECK - Quickly see most informed counter points for your favorite stance on an issue.
-- KEY INSIGHTS
+- KEY MOTIVATING INSIGHTS
-	- MEANING - People want to make a difference/contribution
+	- MEANING - People want to make a difference/contribution if the output of the forum is valuable, people will be motivated to help create it.
-	- HEARD - People want to be heard
+	- HEARD - People want to be heard.
+We each feel our thoughts on topics of interest will have value if they are heard by others (especially those that disagree).
+If the forum does this for them, they will use it.
 	- CONVINCE - People think they are right, and have something of import to share

 ### FACT CHECKER CANVAS